-Find books, eBooks, eAudiobooks, and resources for rainbow teens.
+Find books, eBooks, eAudiobooks, and resources for rainbow rangatahi.
 We recommend resources that explore and celebrate the LGBTQIA+ community (LGBTQIA+ = lesbian, gay, bisexual, transgender, queer, intersex, and asexual).

 Out on the Shelves

 Out on the Shelves is an online resource that lists books with rainbow themes and characters, with the aim of supporting rainbow young people to find stories that represent their identities in positive and affirming ways.